This is the end and yet the beginning of it all (background lyrical music)

 We structured the beginning of the piece and we said goodbye to TOYS for a good month.
 Next time, we will be in Grenoble…. and it will be January 2017.

-Thank you to Arts Council for supporting these wonderful, creative and rich R&D sessions.
-Thank you to Dance City Newcastle and The Place London for having us working in your studios!
+Thank you to Arts Council for supporting these wonderful, creative and rich R&D sessions, and to Dance City Newcastle and The Place London for having us working in your studios!

 MASSIVE thank you to the incredible dancers who threw themselves full heartedly, Rosie, Elsa, Joss, James and Lewis!